Mai Vision

 Our goal is to democratize research, amplify unheard voices, and provide pedagogical tools for co-creating racially just learning spaces.
 The project serves as a beacon for educators, scholars, and artivists who champion racial justice in education, uniting diverse voices and communities to reimagine possibilities within and beyond educational institutions.

-Mai Pedagogy Project
+Design of Mai Pedagogy Project

 Explore Mai Pedagogical Resources